-The Audit Committee and Policy Committee reviewed the governance framework detailed in this statement at their meetings on 23 May 2012 and 20 June 2012 respectively.
+The Audit Committee reviewed the governance framework detailed in this statement at their meetings on 12 June 2013.
 We are aware of the steps that are being and will be taken to address the above significant governance issues and we are satisfied that these are appropriate.
-We will monitor their implementation during the course of 2012/13.
+We will monitor their implementation during the course of 2013/14.

-Councillor Kay Cutts Leader of the County Council 20 June 2012
+Councillor Alan Rhodes Leader of the County Council 12 June 2013

-Mick Burrows Chief Executive 20 June 2012
+Mick Burrows Chief Executive 12 June 2013